 Your emotions often play a significant role in night-time overthinking.
 Identifying and learning to quiet these triggers can create a pathway to restful sleep.

-Here are five of the most emotional triggers that often keep people up at night and interfere with restful sleep:
+Here are five of the most common emotional triggers that often keep people up at night and interfere with restful sleep:

 1. Anxiety about the future.